pranomostro/treat/README.md

 	make install

-At the moment, you need the plan 9 shell [rc](http://git.suckless.org/9base) and lua for this.
+At the moment, you need the plan9 shell [rc](http://git.suckless.org/9base) and lua for this.
 You probably have got mktemp(1), seq(1), mkfifo(1), paste(1), cat(1),
 rm(1) and rmdir(1) already installed.